 Connect, share, learn and give

-Imperial College has a fantastically diverse community.
-Universities are unique workplaces, and present an amazing opportunity to connect with people from different cultures and backgrounds.
-Participating in a range of activities could be a perfect antidote to the daily routine as well as making friends along the way.
+Imperial College has an incredibly diverse community.
+Universities are unique workplaces and present a fantastic opportunity to connect with people from different cultures and backgrounds.
+Participating in a range of activities could be a perfect antidote to the daily routine and making friends along the way.
 Here is a selection of our socially oriented groups.

 The carers network aims to provide all relevant guidance and support information related to being a carer at Imperial in one place.
 It enables you to build networks with colleagues in similar situations at the College.

 We hope this network will help staff find an ideal balance between work and home life, access useful resources, and facilitate conversations with other colleagues.